St. Helena limiting services amid cyberattack

-A cyberattack Monday took out at least 20 computers and a server in use by St. Helena leading the city to temporarily limit services.
+St. Helena City Manager Andrew Bradley said Monday a cybersecurity team is still determining the affect of a virus that accessed at least 20 computers and a city server leading to a temporary shutdown of services.

+“It’s a concern,” Bradley said.
+“We don’t know exactly what was taken or anything quite yet.”

-All city servers and computers have been taken offline as the city’s IT contractor and the North California Computer Crimes Task Force, which includes members of the United States Secret Service and the FBI, investigate, the city said in a news release.
+All city servers and computers have been taken offline as the city’s IT contractor and the North California Computer Crimes Task Force, which includes members of the United States Secret Service and the FBI, investigate, the city said.

 The St. Helena Public Library closed early Monday, before 10 a.m., about three hours after staff noticed some “network irregularities,” the release said.